JvanDooren/Robotis-Mini/README.md

 3. Build all packages in the workspace folder: `colcon build`
 4. To let ROS2 find our own built packages, add the workspace folder to the ROS2 path `. install/setup.bash`
 5. Run the bt210_bridge `ros2 run bt210_bridge bt210bridge`
-6. Convert the .xacro to .proto file for webots `ros2 run webots_ros2_importer xacro2proto --disable-mesh-optimization --output=../webots_ws/robotis_mini/protos/RobotisMini.proto src/robotis_mini_description/urdf/robotis_mini.urdf.xacro`
+6. Convert the .xacro to .proto file for webots `ros2 run webots_ros2_importer xacro2proto --disable-mesh-optimization --output=../webots_ws/robotis_mini/protos/RobotisMini.proto src/robotis_mini_description/urdf/robotis_mini.urdf.xacro` Note: conversion works from the installed xacro files, not from the source repo, so a `colcon build` is required to install the files.
+Center of mass specified as 0 0 0 in xacro causes it not being picked up into the .proto file, causing a warning.

 # Setup ROS2 simulator
 We're going to utilize Webots, so follow https://github.com/cyberbotics/webots_ros2/wiki/Getting-Started